shaikhfurquan/jobHunt_portal/README.md

 Feel free to reach out for any questions or further clarifications regarding the API usage!

+---

-# Company APIs
+## Company APIs

-This section provides details about the Company APIs for the Advanced Social Media application.
+This section provides details about the Company APIs for the Job Hunt Portal application .
 Below are the available endpoints for company management.

 ### 1. Register Company
 - **Endpoint:** `POST /api/v1/company/register`